 Format of racing #

 All race sessions are divided into three: a practice period, a qualification period and then the race.
-The races are found from the iRacing user interface
+The races are found from the iRacing user interface, on the left hand side open “Leagues”, click on “My Leagues”, then click on “60PLUS Racing Adventures” and finally on “Sessions”.
+All the league races and practice sessions, complete with correct track (and setup once decided), weather and track conditions are found in the list.

 A fixed setup is decided before each race, and using the practice sessions all drivers are encouraged to propose, test out and comment on the setups’ performance.
 The head steward will make a decision on the final setup, where stability and predictability will be given the most weight.